17th Sustainment Brigade (Australia): Organisation

 On 2 October 2018, the 1st Military Police Battalion was transferred from 17th Brigade to the 6th Brigade so it is aligned with other theatre-level combat support capabilities that are already under the command of 6th Brigade.

 The 1st Psychology Unit was removed from the brigade's order of battle on 19 November 2021, when it was disbanded as part of a restructuring of the Army's health units.
 In February 2022, four new health battalions were formed following the disbandment of 1st Close Health Battalion, 2nd General Health Battalion and 3rd Health Support Battalion as part of the restructure.
 The new battalions formed that month were: 1st Health Battalion on 3 February, 2nd Health Battalion on 15 February, 3rd Health Battalion on 22 February and 4th Health Battalion on 17 February.
 On 3 March 2023, the four new battalions were transferred to the newly formed 2nd Health Brigade.

 The 17th Sustainment Brigade was restructured in late 2024.
 On 15 November the brigade was transferred to the 1st Division.
 On the 30th of that month the 2nd Force Support Battalion moved to the 2nd Division.
 On 2 December the brigade gained the 1st Military Police Battalion, 6th Engineer Support Regiment, 12th Chief Engineer Works and 19th Chief Engineer Works from the 6th Brigade.

+The Littoral Manoeuvre Group was formally established as a unit within the 17th Sustainment Brigade on 30 March 2026.
+It includes the 1st Landing Craft Battalion.
+Two other landing craft battalions are scheduled to be raised.